ragnarok22/tasa-cambio-skill/README.md

 # Tasa de Cambio Cubana

 Alexa skill that answers in Cuban Spanish with up-to-date informal market exchange rates for USD, EUR, and MLC.
 The backend is an AWS Lambda written in Python and powered by the `ask-sdk`.
-Rates are retrieved through the companion proxy service [tasa-cambio-proxy](https://github.com/ragnarok22/tasa-cambio-proxy), which caches data from [El Toque](https://eltoque.com/tasas-de-cambio-de-moneda-en-cuba-hoy) and exposes a lightweight API hosted at [tasa-cambio-cuba.vercel.app](https://tasa-cambio-cuba.vercel.app/api/exchange-rate).
+Rates are retrieved through the companion proxy service [tasa-cambio-proxy](https://github.com/ragnarok22/tasa-cambio-proxy), which relies on the official API from [El Toque](https://eltoque.com/tasas-de-cambio-de-moneda-en-cuba-hoy) and exposes a lightweight API hosted at [tasa-cambio-cuba.vercel.app](https://tasa-cambio-cuba.vercel.app/api/exchange-rate).

 **Try it on Alexa:** [Tasa de Cambio Cubana on Amazon](https://www.amazon.com/dp/B0CLVSTJPB/)